Washington DC Stock Photography - Robert Taft Memorial & James Garfield Monument

 Liberty Photo Art Adobe Stock Portfolio

-If you're interested in Washington DC stock photography please take a look at the internal galleries below :
+Interested in Washington DC stock photography?
+Please take a look at the Liberty Photo Art's internal image galleries below :

-A brief history of the memorial and monument located within the Capitol Grounds to go alongside my Washington DC stock photography
+A brief history of the memorial and monument located within the Capitol Grounds to go alongside Liberty Photo Art's Washington DC stock photography

 • The Robert A. Taft Memorial & Carillon is a carillon dedicated as a memorial to the former Ohio senator, Robert A. Taft.